 If you have a two-story deck, you can also create cover overhead to protect your outdoor living space by adding an under-deck drainage system.
 With a system of gutters and troughs, spare your room from the dripping of water or ice seeping through deck boards.
 With this dry, useable space, you can add lights, fans, and a ceiling.
 Some homeowners even enclose this space to protect it from insects and weather.

 Make your dining space even more convenient by adding a nearby outdoor kitchen, pizza oven, or grill.
+Electric outdoor appliances are convenient to use.
+But if you desire the fire flavor, you can invest in a heavy-duty charcoal grill.
 Remember to follow safety guidelines for any cooking appliances, adding a heat-resistant mat and keeping distance from exterior walls.

 Keep it clean